 painless with me scratching her head as she went.
 She will be missed,

-happy to be there for literally hours.
+to be there for literally hours.
 We watched some good movies together.

-Well she slept through much of them but she kept me warm and
+Well she slept through much of them but she kept me warm and cozy.

-Butch was a feral tom cat that had been living outside in a trailer
+was a feral tom cat that had been living outside in a trailer park in

-trailer park management was not happy about his presence
+The trailer park management was not happy about his presence

 and there would be no one left to provide food to Butch.
 His

-caretaker humanely trapped him and relocated him with her when she moved.
-Because she
+caretaker humanely trapped him and relocated him with her when she

-of days before his death 7/3/2014.
+a couple of days before his death 7/3/2014.
 He was treasured

 companion to his foster mom/caretaker and will be missed greatly.

 had adopted Dallas back in 2006-ish.
 He was the cat that was deaf and